A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

-The total stellar mass required to reach the GRI depends on the accretion rate \citep[see][]{herrington2023modelling,nagele2022stability,haemmerle2018evolution}.
-Our models with $\dot{M}_{\rm gain,max}=0.1$ and 1~\Msun/yr reach it when they have masses $\gtrsim 3\times 10^4$~\Msun, consistent with values in the literature.
-At that instant they have a luminosity of $L_{\rm GRI}(\dot{M}\gtrsim0.1\,{\rm M}_\odot/{\rm yr}) \simeq 10^9$~\Lsun, and they become more luminous as the QS mass increases.
+At the instant when the GRI is encountered our models have a luminosity of $L_{\rm GRI}(\dot{M}\gtrsim0.1\,{\rm M}_\odot/{\rm yr}) \simeq 10^9$~\Lsun, and they become more luminous as the QS mass increases.
 For example, the model with $\dot{M}_{\rm gain,max} = 1$~\Msun/yr reaches a total mass of $\sim 2.2\times 10^6$~\Msun\ at the point the simulation stops due to convergence issues, corresponding to a luminosity of $\sim 2.2\times 10^{11}$~\Lsun.
 If we extrapolate to the end of life of the QS, we find that it can reach a maximum luminosity of almost $10^{13}$~\Lsun\ if it continues to grow in mass.
 In the case of non-accreting QS, our results are consistent with the models from \cite{santarelli2026evolutionary}.
 For a summary on the evolution in luminosity, effective temperature, stellar mass, and BH mass across different evolutionary epochs, see Appendix~\ref{app:relevant_quant} and the table therein.

-To study the effect of metallicity in our scenario we computed additional models with $\dot{M}_{\rm gain,max} = 1$~\Msun/yr at $Z = 0$, 0.001 and 0.01.
+To study the effect of metallicity on the evolution of accreting QSs we computed additional models with $\dot{M}_{\rm gain,max} = 1$~\Msun/yr at $Z = 0$, 0.001 and 0.01.
 As shown in Fig.~\ref{fig:HRD_z}, their evolution tracks are very similar, and they overlap remarkably during the QS phase.
 Also, the mass when GRI occurs, \mgri, increases only by a factor of two (from 46000 to 83000~\Msun) from zero to solar metallicity.
 Nucleosynthesis depends on metallicity, but is largely determined by the composition of accreted matter (see above).